Tim Lavoie

 OCaml's approach might favor pragmatism and directness in many cases, with programmers often preferring:

-typesWhile this directness can be beneficial for immediate readability, it might come at the cost of some of the elegant uniformity that Haskell's monadic approach provides.
+option and result typesWhile this directness can be beneficial for immediate readability, it might come at the cost of some of the elegant uniformity that Haskell's monadic approach provides.

 These differences highlight how programming language design shapes the idioms and patterns that emerge within their communities.
 Neither approach is objectively superior—they represent different philosophies about abstraction, explicitness, and the role of the type system.